yclas/documentation/2-step-sms-authentication.md

 4. We ask for name and email.
 5. User registered!

-### Login
+### Login:

 1. Registered user visits your site and wants to login.
 2. He choose to login with phone number and enters his number.
 3. If the number is valid and a profile account with that phone number is found, we send him a code.
-4. User enters the code
+4. The user enters the code.
-5. If the code is valid, user is successfully logged in!
+5. If the code is valid, he tuser will be successfully logged in!